TJCSec/website/writeups/csaw-ctf-2020-qual-blox/index.md

 The final shellcode (without the quotes, note the space):
 ```
-'TZXhRAAA6H3:AXhAAaAX5:L!APu '
+'TZXhRAAA6H3:AXhAAaAX5:L\!APu '
 ```

 Since the organizers decided to release the binary later, I wrote a custom wrapper (mostly implemented with `ptrace`) to patch the output strings to proper ANSI, provide the custom syscalls, and trigger LiveSplit on some checkpoints.

-Yes, that's right - <a href="./2020-09-20_23-39-47.mp4">speedrunning blox is now a thing</a>.
+Yes, that's right - \<a href="./2020-09-20_23-39-47.mp4">speedrunning blox is now a thing\</a>.
 Certainly some areas for improvement, but an excellent start for sure.

 ## Further Improvements
 Nearly a year after solving this challenge and months after writing it up, I improved the code to make it even shorter: